gcteamdev/ShoppingCart-Ecommerce-Lamina-s-Bakery/README.md

   * Distributed under the MIT License.
 See License.md for more information.
 * Author
   * Developer: 👔 🔗 [G. Hamza Choudhury](https://www.linkedin.com/in/devhamza/)
-# Overview
+# <div id="overview">Overview </div>
-  * Created a complete e-commerce website and shopping checkout with React, Rudux toolkit, api and typescript.
+   ## Created a complete e-commerce website and shopping checkout with React, Rudux toolkit, api and typescript.
 # <div id="Features">Features</div>
 * Advance Shopping cart
 * Add and Remove items to the cart